data301-2021-summer2/group-11-project/README.md

-# Group YYY - {Short snappy Title of your project}
+# **Group 11 - When will the bubble burst?**

-- When will the bubble burst?
+- A very introductory analysis of the Canadian Housing Market to see if we can predict when the housing bubble might crash.

 ## Milestones